Eschatologue/CM_wiki/docs/class/sorcerer/wild.md

 ## Level 6: Bend Luck

 You have the ability to twist fate using your wild magic.
-Immediately after another creature you can see rolls the d20 for a d20 Test, you can use your Reaction and spend 1 Sorcery Point to roll 1d4 and apply the number rolled as a bonus or penalty (your choice) to the creature’s roll.
+Immediately after another creature you can see rolls the d20 for a d20 Test, you can use your Reaction and spend 1 Sorcery Point to roll 1d4 and apply the number rolled as a bonus or penalty (your choice) to the creature's roll.

 ## Level 14: Controlled Chaos